dpc-sdp/ripple/packages/ripple-nuxt-tide/README.md

 Please check the docs for creating custom Tide module https://github.com/dpc-sdp/ripple/tree/develop/examples/basic-examples/tide/modules/README.md.

+### Tide modules

+Tide modules are functions that are called sequentially when booting Nuxt.
+See docs in https://github.com/dpc-sdp/ripple/blob/master/examples/basic-examples/tide/modules/README.md

 ### Custom theming

 Theme customisations are possible and allow you to modify the default style of